Develop the foundation you need for a promising career.

 - Engineering Assurance

-Your average salary will depend on the size, location and nature of your employer, as well as your skill and experience level.
+Your average salary will depend on the size, location, and nature of your employer, as well as your skill and experience level.
 The overall job outlook for construction and extraction occupations is expected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
-Starting salaries for recent program graduates are typically very competitive with most workers receiving a complete benefit package, often including a company vehicle.
+Starting salaries for recent program graduates are typically very competitive with most workers receiving a complete benefits package, often including a company vehicle.

 Although certification is not a requirement of this program, the majority of graduates choose to earn state and national credentials through certification exams which are given annually in Alpena.
-Participation is encouraged because certification can have a positive impact on your employment potential.
+Participation is encouraged because the certification can have a positive impact on your employment potential.